-A final option to consider would be to voluntarily surrender your tenements in whole or in part.
-A surrender of a mining tenement will relieve you of all of your prospective obligations and liabilities in respect of the whole or part surrendered tenement from the date of surrender (but not prior).
+A further option is to voluntarily surrender your tenements in whole or in part.
+A surrender of a mining tenement will relieve you of all of your prospective obligations and liabilities in respect of the whole or part surrendered tenement from the date of surrender (but not prior to that date).
 If the tenement is subject to a mortgage, the consent of the mortgagee is also required.

-When land is surrendered, neither you, a person who held an interest in the tenement, nor a "related person" is able to mark out the land for a period of 3 months.
+When land is surrendered, any person who held an interest in the tenement, and any "related person" is not able to apply for a tenement over the land for a period of three months.